uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Re-applying textures

 The above barrel should have imported fairly easily, but often the materials wont import quite so easily and need to be re-applied.
-This can happen with models created with textures Unity doesn't recognise.
+This can happen with models created with textures Unity does not recognise.

 I have downloaded a dog model from Sketchfab and uploaded it to Blackboard.